Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 OptimizationRoot with the minimum config (clientId).<OptimizedEntry>.<OptimizationScrollProvider> so viewport tracking is accurate.OptimizationNavigationContainer or per screen

-with useScreenTracking.Optional additions include live updates when entries should continuously react to optimization state changes, and the preview panel when the application needs authoring or preview overrides.
+with useScreenTracking.Optional additions include live updates when entries need to continuously react to optimization state changes, and the preview panel when the application needs authoring or preview overrides.

 The React Native reference implementation in this repository shows those patterns in a working application: